mrluc/peerage/README.md

 true on a system with Weave for container networking.

 - If the network name needs to be specified more (perhaps the dns discovery supports encoding version numbers, regions, etc into the name, and you want to only connect to the same version), change `dns_name`.

 In Kubernetes, you can test all of this with minikube.

+You can also specify multiple DNS lookups when you have a heterogenous cluster of Nodes, each with their own app name:

+    config :peerage, via: Peerage.Via.Dns, dns: [
+      [dns_name: "domain-a.ns.svc.clust.local", app_name: "a"],
+      [dns_name: "domain-b.ns.svc.clust.local", app_name: "b"]]

 ## Peerage.Via.Udp